-The foreign exchange ("forex") market is traded around the globe, virtually around the clock.
+The foreign exchange or forex market is traded around the globe, virtually around the clock.
 Find out if the forex market is right for you with this retail forex guide for beginners.

 Around the globe, and virtually around the clock.
 That’s one way to describe the foreign exchange (“forex”) market.

-If you're interested in learning how to trade forex, read on for a few things to know.
-But be forewarned: forex trading is subject to unique risks.
-And not all accounts will qualify.
-If you're a beginner interested in forex trading, you may wish to begin with a primer on the dynamics of currencies and the marketplaces where currencies trade.
-Later on, we'll show you how to practice trading forex without risking a dime.
+If you’re interested in learning how to trade forex, read on for a few things to know.
+But be forewarned: Forex trading is subject to unique risks; not all accounts will qualify.
+If you’re a beginner interested in forex trading, you may wish to begin with a primer on the dynamics of currencies and the marketplaces where currencies trade.
+Later on, we’ll show you how to practice trading forex without risking a dime.

 In general, retail clients have two choices in terms of trading currencies:

 Forex trading involves leverage, which means you can control a large investment with a relatively small amount of money.
-When you buy or sell retail forex or foreign exchange futures, you don't put up the entire notional value, but rather you post an initial margin requirement—essentially a "good faith" deposit.
+When you buy or sell retail forex or foreign exchange futures, you don’t put up the entire notional value, but rather, you post an initial margin requirement—essentially a “good faith” deposit.
 In forex, margin requirements vary as a percentage of notional.
-Margin requirements are typically between 3-5% of the notional value, however certain pairs can be as low as 2%.
-Leverage is a double-edged sword, as it can magnify both your profits and your losses.
-A small amount of market movement can have a large effect—positive or negative—on the account's P/L. Adam Hickerson, Manager, Futures and Forex, TD Ameritrade, suggests," If you're a beginner who's starting out in the forex market, it's important to define your risk tolerance before you enter into a position.
-The leverage in the forex market can magnify profits and losses, but if you have a plan in place and define your risk tolerance, you can better manage the risks associated with leverage."
+Margin requirements are typically between 3% to 5% of the notional value; however, certain pairs can be as low as 2%.
+Leverage is a double-edged sword because it can magnify both your profits and your losses.
+A small amount of market movement can have a large effect—positive or negative—on the account’s P/L. Adam Hickerson, Director, Charles Schwab Futures and Forex LLC, suggested,” If you’re a beginner who’s starting out in the forex market, it’s important to define your risk tolerance before you enter into a position.
+The leverage in the forex market can magnify profits and losses, but if you have a plan in place and define your risk tolerance, you can better manage the risks associated with leverage.”

 Before carrying a forex position from one day to the next, it’s essential you learn the ins and outs of forex financing rates.